 READ MORE: How to Choose Your Wedding Rings

-Why Does Your Wedding Ring Go on Your Left Hand?
+Does Your Wedding Ring Go on Your Left Or Right Hand?
+Why?

 The tradition of wearing your wedding ring on your left ring finger dates back to Roman times, when it was believed that the vein in the fourth finger of the left hand ran directly to your heart – how romantic!